HOW TO BE MORE PRODUCTIVE AT HOME AND IN LIFE

 Whether it’s at home or at work, for yourself or for your family, here are some tips on how to be more productive.

 Write a list of things To Do, either on paper or keep it in the Notes on your phone.
 Having a visual To Do List means that you can:

 - Track your progress and feel motivated when tasks are done

 Getting your To Do list out of your mind frees up your mental space and energy for the rest of life!

 2. Prioritise the 3 most important things

-To make sure you get the most important things done, choose 3 things which are THE most important or urgent.
+To make sure you get the most important things done, choose 3-5 things (or less) on your To Do list which are THE most important or urgent.
 If you make your whole list full of important or urgent things, you’re unlikely to get any of them done.
-If you pick just 3 then you’re much more likely to get them all done.
+Even better, decide on your one Most Important Task (MIT) and get that done first,

 3. Get up early and do the most important thing first